rockvillerobotics/IncredibotsWombat/README.md

 ## :rocket: Quick Start
+Before you start, you're going to want a USB keyboard, and maybe a mouse.

 1. Connect the Wombat to internet using the Ethernet port.
 2. Open the terminal in the Wombat: Use `Alt+F2` and then type `x-terminal-emulator` and hit the green checkmark.
 3. Clone this repository if it is not already on the Wombat: